 It’s believed that Stoker based Dracula in part on a Romanian prince named Vlad Dracula, or Vlad the Impaler, who was known for skewering his enemies.
 Scholars disagree about how much Stoker knew about Vlad, with some insisting that there’s no proof he based Dracula on the vengeful prince.
 What we do know from Stoker’s working notes is that he read a book titled An Account of the Principalities of Wallachia and Moldavia by William Wilkinson.
 The book mentions several leaders named “Dracula,” including Vlad the Impaler, and how one of them attacked Turkish troops.
 While reading this book, Stoker changed the vampire’s name from Count Wampyr to Dracula, copying from a footnote: “DRACULA in Wallachian language means DEVIL.”

-6. STOKER NEVER WENT TO TRANSYLVANIA.
+6. STOKER NEVER VISITED TRANSYLVANIA.

 Although Stoker set his book in Transylvania, he never visited the country.
-Instead, he researched the setting as best he could and imagined the rest.
+Instead, he researched the setting as best asa he could and imagined the rest.
 Most of his Victorian readers didn’t know the difference, especially since he added details from travel books, including train timetables, hotel names, and a chicken dish called paprika hendl.

 7. DRACULA'S CASTLE WAS BASED ON ONE IN SCOTLAND.

 Many critics believe that Stoker used Slains Castle in Scotland as the model for Dracula’s home.
 Stoker spent many summers in nearby Cruden Bay and was familiar with the surrounding sites, including these castle ruins on a hill.
-He was even staying in the area when he wrote the description of “a vast ruined castle, from whose tall black windows came no ray of light, and whose broken battlements showed a jagged line against the sky.”
+He was even staying in the area when he wrote his description of “a vast ruined castle, from whose tall black windows came no ray of light, and whose broken battlements showed a jagged line against the sky.”

 8. LUCY'S DEATH SCENE WAS BASED ON A REAL EXHUMATION.